Support the UN World Food Programme

 Requirements

 Genius is a program for UNIX or Linux type computers, so you need one of those.
-I do all my development on Ubuntu Linux nowdays, so you will probably have most luck with that or any other GNU based system.
-It is also possible to build under Mac OS X (see instructions) although I don't have access to Mac OS X so I can't verify that every release will in fact build cleanly there.
+I do all my development on Fedora Linux (or Ubuntu on some machines) so you will probably have most luck with that or any other GNU based system.
+It is (or was some time ago) also possible to build under Mac OS X (see instructions) although I don't have access to Mac OS X so I can't verify that every release will in fact build cleanly there.

 Genius includes a GNOME GUI frontend which requires GNOME2 and VTE (part of GNOME 2.2 and onward).
-Any recent Ubuntu, RedHat or Fedora Core or any other distro that has recent GNOME will do.
+Any recent Linux distribution should work.
 Read below about MPFR and GtkSourceView.
-There are some RPMS available and perhaps there will be debs for Ubuntu.
-RPMS should build with rpmbuild using the tarball as it includes a specfile.
-If you don't have GNOME you can build the command line only version which does however still require at least glib2.
+RPMS should build with rpmbuild using the tarball as it includes a spec file.
+If you don't have GNOME you can build the command-line-only version, which requires at least glib2 in addition to readline, GMP, and MPFR.

 Genius requires readline.
 Get the newest version if you are having troubles.

-Another requirement is MPFR an extension of GMP, which Genius uses for all floating point computations.
-Ubuntu has recent mpfr it seems (libmpfr1 and libmpfr-dev).
+Another requirement is MPFR, an extension of GMP, which Genius uses for all floating point computations.
 Genius used to include a version of MPFR, but this was a pain.
 New enough (2.2+) MPFR is now fairly commonly installed.

-You also need GtkSourceView which should now be fairly common with new enough GNOME to get the syntax highlighting and such (it's not required, but is very nice to have).
+You also need GtkSourceView to get the syntax highlighting and such (it's not required, but is very nice to have).

 Download